bfbbdecomp/bfbb/docs/WalkthroughAndTips.md

 This means that your next step is to:

-1. Comment out the `#pragma GLOBAL_ASM` statement for the function you are going to translate
+1. Comment out the `#pragma GLOBAL_ASM` statement for the function you are going to translate.

 2. Add a C++ definition based on the unmangled function name.
 The order of functions in the `.cpp` file *must remain the same!* Thus you have to place the new function in the same place in the file as the original assembly variant you commented out.